ldgabbay/jwplayer/fl5/README.txt

 ant -buildfile build\build.xml

-If the build is successful, player.swf will appear in the "bin-release" folder.
+If the build is successful, the new player.swf will appear in the base folder (where this README.txt file is located)

 === Compiling the Player With Flex / Flash Builder ===